Work Breakdown Structure (WBS)

-This article discusses creating your Work Breakdown Structure using Microsoft Project.
-This is the ideal tool for project managers to develop not only their project schedule, but also their WBS.
+This article discusses creating your Work Breakdown Structure using Microsoft Project, an ideal tool for the purpose.

 Gantt charts and PERT charts are useful tools for visualising and communicating information about projects, but they do have a number of limitations.